pts/minilibc686/README.md

   tests.
 Please note that there is no full test coverage, and the testing infrastructure (i.e. bunch of hacky shell scripts) is primitive (so far).

+* fyi/*.c: C reference implementations of some libc functions.
+Some of the algorithmically interesting ones are `fyi/qsort_fast.nasm` and `fyi/qsort.nasm`.

 Please note that minilibc686 is more like an experimental technological demo rather than a feature-complete and battle-tested libc, and it is not ready for production use, it's especially not ready for easy porting of random